The right accommodation for you may not even be a hotel. Have you ever considered the alternatives?

 Another option is to find a camping ground that offers cabins.
 These are self-contained but usually, have a minimum weekly rental condition.

 The facilities at the campground in Switzerland were excellent.
 The restaurant provided the opportunity for the occasional respite from cooking.
+And there was a large laundry to use.

 Bed and Breakfasts are a great option when travelling.
 You not only get a room and a good breakfast (usually), but you get local hospitality and the benefit of the owner’s knowledge.